 Data-centre emissions will reach 1% of CO2 emissions by 2030 in the central scenario, reflecting the sector’s dramatic growth and its impact on business energy costs across all commercial sectors.
 UK businesses cannot ignore AI data center expansion as merely a technology trend—it represents a fundamental restructuring of electricity markets with direct, sustained impact on business energy costs.

-The £44 billion economic opportunity from data center expansion offers genuine benefits, but achieving those benefits without undermining business energy costs competitiveness for other sectors requires deliberate policy intervention and strategic business adaptation.
+The £44 billion economic opportunity from data center expansion offers genuine benefits, but achieving those benefits without undermining competitiveness for other sectors requires deliberate policy intervention and strategic business adaptation.

-1. Business energy costs will remain elevated through at least 2028-2030 due to structural demand growth
+- Business costs will remain elevated through at least 2028-2030 due to structural demand growth

-2. Geographic location significantly affects business energy costs due to regional data center concentration
+- Geographic location significantly affects costs due to regional data center concentration

-3. On-site generation provides increasing value as business energy costs stay high
+- On-site generation provides increasing value as business costs stay high

-4. Demand flexibility enables business energy costs reduction through multiple revenue streams
+- Demand flexibility enables energy costs reduction through multiple revenue streams

-5. Energy efficiency delivers superior returns versus procurement optimization for reducing business energy costs
+- Energy efficiency delivers superior returns versus procurement optimization for reducing energy costs

 Do Follow